Azirool/Java-Maven/README.md

 build them according to the pipeline script (`Jenkinsfile`).
 3. **Versioning**: Before each build, the Jenkins pipeline script will increment the project version as specified in the `pom.xml` file.
-4. **Docker Integration**: The project will be containerized and built into a Docker image for easy deployment.
+4. **Docker Integration**: Jenkins builds a Docker image and pushes it to Docker Hub for easy deployment.